Updated: Oct 18

 While there are many places both online and in brick-and-mortar stores for buying smudge sticks, making your own can be rewarding.
-I’ve been making my own smudge sticks for the past seven years and I love the whole process.
+I’ve been making my own smudge sticks for the past eight years and I love the whole process.

 Collecting the plant material, shaping them into bundles, and letting them dry before using them is a ritual in itself.
 I always feel like some ancient shaman when I make my own smudge sticks!

 When I first explored making smudge sticks, I felt quite intimidated until I realized it’s actually quite simple.
 Read on if you want to learn how to make your own smudge sticks at home.
 I’ve also included a beginner’s guide to using your smudge stick for cleansing your home and self.

 Before you get into the actual process of making smudge sticks, let’s talk more about this cleansing wand.
 Smudging is an ancient cleansing ritual performed by healers and priests worldwide.
 It’s done to get rid of negative energies, open up the flow of Qi, and unblock stagnant energy.